pandoc-jp/pandoc-doc-ja/users-guide.rst

 ``--toc-depth=``\ *NUMBER*
    Specify the number of section levels to include in the table of contents.
-The default is 3 (which means that level 1, 2, and 3 headers will be listed in the contents).
+The default is 3 (which means that level-1, 2, and 3 headings will be listed in the contents).

 ``--strip-comments``
    Strip out HTML comments in the Markdown or Textile source, rather